Current Employer: NHS

 Current Location: Exeter

-Since completing my degree at Plymouth University, I have been working as an Auxiliary Nurse in Exeter.
+Since completing my degree at the University of Plymouth, I have been working as an Auxiliary Nurse in Exeter.
 I am currently saving money to move to Bristol, where I will work as a Paediatric Nurse at the Children's Hospital.

 What is the most difficult thing which you have faced in your career?